chriskd/p4kify/README.md

 You must specify your SMTP options in a config file before the script can send you emails.
 An example using gmail is below.

 ```
+# SMTP Options
 email_user_name: "yourgmailaddress@gmail.com"
 email_password:  "thepassword"
 smtp_server: "smtp.gmail.com"
 smtp_port: 587
 authentication: "plain"
 starttls_auto: true

+# Review filters
+minimum_score = 0 # Only include reviews with scores that are equal to or greater than the specified score
 ```

 You can specify another path for the config file using the `-c` flag.